Drop The Rock!

-Many years ago, I received a sense from the Lord that He wanted me to perform a task requiring considerable effort.
-By way of motivation, He showed me an inner image of a large body of water with concentric ripples that lapped to the shore.
+Many years ago, I received a sense from the Lord that He wanted me to perform a major task requiring considerable effort.
+By way of motivation to obey, He showed me an inner image of a large body of water with concentric ripples that lapped to the shore.

 I eagerly accepted His directive.
 But, as working it out became difficult, I stalled, then balked, then stopped completely.
 It just wasn’t working.
 Moreover, I didn’t see how it could possibly be done.

 Later, in prayer, the Lord asked me why I hadn’t done what He’d asked.
 I said, “As hard as I tried, Lord, I just couldn’t make the ripples go out from the center and reach the shore.
 It’s impossible.
 So, I quit trying.”

 The Lord said to me, “I didn’t ask you to make the ripples reach the shore.
 I make the ripples reach the shore.
 That’s My job!
 Your job is to drop the rock!“